reimagined/resolve/docs/tutorial.md

 ### Query a Read Model

-You can use the standard HTTP API to test the ShoppingLists Read Model's functionality:
+You can use the HTTP API query the ShoppingLists Read Model:

 ```sh
 $ curl -X POST \